Blinken says Russia could move on Ukraine ‘on short order’

 Apart from targeting Russia for sanctions, Blinken said that “NATO is prepared to reinforce its defenses on the eastern flank.”
 He did not elaborate.
 The military organization already has forces stationed in the Baltic states – Estonia, Latvia and Lithuania – and Poland.

-Blinken is scheduled to meet Thursday in Sweden with Russian Foreign Minister Sergei Lavrov.
-He said he would encourage Russia’s top diplomat to return to talks under the “Normandy” format, with the U.S., France and Germany,
+Blinken is scheduled to meet Thursday in Sweden with Russian Foreign Minister Sergey Lavrov.
+He said he would encourage Russia’s top diplomat to return to talks under the “Normandy” format, with France and Germany.

 “There is a diplomatic path forward.
 We are certainly not looking for conflict,” Blinken said.